-In terms of Section 42 of the Civic Government (Scotland) Act 1982, a late hours catering licence shall be required for the use of premises between the hours of eleven o’clock in the evening and five o’clock the following morning for the sale to or consumption by the public of meals or refreshments.
+Under the terms of Section 42 of the Civic Government (Scotland) Act 1982, a late hours catering licence is required for the use of premises between the hours of 11pm and 5am for the sale of, or consumption of food by the public.

 The definition of 'food' has the meaning given in Section 1 of the Food Safety Act 1990.

 Before applying for a licence you must contact the Planning Service for advice in relation to planning consent in relation to your proposals.